 CSP Implementation Steps:

-- Test Policy: Ensure the policy does not disrupt legitimate content.
+- Test Policy: Do not interfere with legitimate content.

-- Monitor and Update: Regularly review and adjust the policy as needed.
+- Monitor and Update: Periodically review and update the policy.

 Dealing with DDoS Attacks

-Distributed Denial of Service (DDoS) attacks overwhelm your website with traffic, causing it to become slow or unresponsive.
-To protect against DDoS attacks, use mitigation services and strategies, such as rate limiting, traffic filtering, and content delivery networks (CDNs).
+DDoS attacks overload your website with traffic, making it slow or completely unresponsive.
+Use mitigation services and strategies, rate limiting, traffic filtering, and using CDNs to counter DDoS attacks.

 DDoS Mitigation Strategies:

-- Rate Limiting: Restrict the number of requests from a single IP address.
+- Rate Limiting: Limitting the number of requests coming from a single IP address.

-- Traffic Filtering: Block malicious traffic based on patterns and signatures.
+- Traffic Filtering: Such traffic can be blocked on basis of patterns and signatures.

-- Content Delivery Networks (CDNs): Distribute traffic across multiple servers.
+- Content Delivery Networks: Such network spreads traffic across several servers.

 Keeping Third-Party Integrations Secure